Heywood Sumner: Early life and education

+Sumner was born George Heywood Maunoir Sumner on 14 October 1853 in Old Alresford, Hampshire to George Sumner, then rector of Alresford and future Bishop of Guildford, and Mary Sumner, an educator and activist.
+The youngest of three children, Sumner was grandson of Thomas Heywood, an antiquarian and banker, and Charles Sumner, the Bishop of Winchester.

+Educated at Eton College, Sumner later attended Christ Church, Oxford.
+Graduating in 1874, Sumner initially studied classics before switching to modern history.
+Entering Lincoln's Inn in 1876, Sumner was called to the bar in 1879 but never practised.

 Art

 David, published in The Studio, April 1898.

 Sumner studied law at Oxford and London alongside his childhood friend W A S Benson, who later became a successful metalwork designer; it was through this friendship that he was introduced to William Morris and the Arts and Crafts movement.
+He was elected to the Art Workers' Guild and became its Master in 1894.

-Sumner rejected the elitism of the William Morris clique and engaged in projects to bring Arts and Crafts within the experience of the general public.
+Sumner engaged in projects to bring Arts and Crafts within the experience of the general public.
 In particular in the 1890s he helped to set up the Fitzroy Picture Society, a group of artists dedicated to producing boldly coloured prints that could be sold cheaply to liven up the walls of public institutions such as schools and hospitals.

 Sumner did not excel in any one particular technique, but his breadth of achievement was remarkable.
 Several of his areas of expertise are described below.

 Line drawing and etching

 Sumner's earliest publications – The Itchen Valley from Tichbourne to Southampton (1881) and The Avon from Naseby to Tewkesbury (1882) – were illustrated with his own etchings, and in 1883 he was commissioned to illustrate an edition of John R. Wise's The New Forest.
 In the process of illustrating various children's books he developed a more stylised technique, used to good effect in his later publications on the topography and archaeology of the New Forest and surroundings.